fboyerCRIBL/deminer/README.md

  ## Example data
  Example input data are provided in the *nucleotideCounts* archive.
 Corresponding DeMinEr output reports are provided in the *reports* archive.

+ ## Required Python packages
+ DeMinEr is provided as python3 scripts and can be easily run with a Jupyter notebook.
+It calls packages:
+  - os,
+  - re,
+  - numpy,
+  - matplotlib,
+  - biopython,
+  - wand,
+  - reportlab.